python-botogram/botogram/docs/api/telegram.rst

       :param object attach: An extra thing to attach to the message.
       :param object extra: An extra reply interface object to attach.
       :param bool notify: If you want to trigger the client notification.
+      :param str syntax: The name of the syntax used for the caption.
       :returns: The message you sent
       :rtype: ~botogram.Message